-The General pathway is designed for students who wish to enter TAFE, alternative university entry, an apprenticeship or employmentafter school.
-All students who are in General courses must select one VET certificate in addition to their General courses.
+- The General pathway is designed for students who wish to enter TAFE, alternative university entry, an apprenticeship, a traineeship or employment after school. - Students who are in General courses must select one (or two) VET certificates in addition to their General courses. - Students studying a General pathway must select General English or General EALD. - Students studying a General pathway must include Mathematics Essential in their selection.